Visitor policy and Covid guidance at Maidstone Hospital and Tunbridge Wells Hospital

 - Delivery suite: two birth partners.
 (Must wear pink wristbands provided)

-- Postnatal Ward: one birth partner is permitted on the ward 24/7.
-Open visiting is daily between 2:30pm – 4:30pm, two people at a time is recommended to reduce footfall, but this can be interchangeable.
+- Postnatal Ward: One birth partner is permitted on the ward 24/7.
+This birth partner can be interchangeable between 2 allocated people (who must have pink wristbands).
+Open visiting is daily between 2:30pm – 5:30pm, two people at a time is recommended to reduce footfall, but this can be interchangeable.
 Own children are allowed onto the ward.
 Unfortunately, in order to minimise spread of possible infections we cannot allow any other children onto the ward.
-Please do not bring your child onto the ward if they are unwell.
+Please do not bring your child or visit the ward if you/they are unwell.

 - Masks are required for some clinical situations.